mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/file_menu.rst

         Make a backup file without leaving the working file.

     Create Template from image
         The \*.kra file will be saved into the template folder for future use.
-All you layers and guides will be saved along!
+All your layers and guides will be saved along!

     Create Copy From Current Image
         Makes a new document from the current image, so you can easily reiterate on a single image.
 Useful for areas where the template system is too powerful.